-In both cases, the initial step is do not ignore the issue as that increases the chance you will end up in litigation.
+In both cases, the initial step does not ignore the issue as that increases the chance you will end up in litigation.
 So, the best advice is to consult an attorney and address the issue promptly (especially important with how fast copies of materials can be spread around the Internet).
 A few things you can do to prevent these issues include: (1) mark all copyright materials with a © followed by the year and owners name – this is not required but provides notice to the public of your assertion of copyright rights, and (2) check your website and promotional materials (and subscriptions) to make sure you are not using, without permission, images or songs or writings that are owned by others.
-In this day and age it is very easy to grab stuff from the Internet that appears free to use – and in many non-commercial situations there is little risk.
+In this day and age, it is very easy to grab stuff from the Internet that appears free to use – and in many non-commercial situations, there is little risk.
 However, with a business, the risk is considerably higher that any copyright infringement will be noticed and acted upon.

 - Ensure that your business is the owner of all of the copyrighted material it produces, and mark all such material with a © followed by the year and the company name.